Antibiotics: Types and Side Effects

 can cross blood brain barrier and are effective in meningitis.
 The fourth generation includes:

-Fluoroquinolones are used to treat most common urinary tract infections, skin infections, and respiratory infections (such as sinusitis, pneumonia, bronchitis).
+Fluoroquinolones are used to treat urinary tract infections, skin infections, and respiratory infections (such as sinusitis, pneumonia, bronchitis).

-Fluoroquinolones inhibit bacteria by interfering with their ability to make DNA.
+Fluoroquinolones are bacteriocidal and kill bacteria by interfering with their ability to make DNA.
 This activity makes it difficult for bacteria to multiply.
-This effect is bacteriocidal.

 Fluoroquinolone grope includes:

 Fluoroquinolones are well tolerated and relatively safe.
 The most common side effects include nausea, vomiting, diarrhea, abdominal pain.
-Other more serious but less common side effects are central nervous system effects (headache, confusion and dizziness), phototoxicity (more common with lomefloxacin and sparfloxacin).
-All drugs in this class have been associated with convulsions.
-Fluoroquinolones are classed as pregnancy category C.
+More serious but less common side effects are central nervous system abnormalities (headache, confusion and dizziness), phototoxicity (more common with lomefloxacin and sparfloxacin), QT interval prolongation7, tendinopathy and tendon rupture8, and convulsions9.

 Tetracyclines got their name because they share a chemical structure that has four rings.
 They are derived from a species of Streptomyces bacteria.